 If your query relates specifically to Be My Parent, then please contact us instead.

-In the year 2009/2010, Be My Parent helped at least 120 children find new adoptive or permanent foster families: 48 were placed on their own, and 72 as part of groups of siblings.
-These children received 1,875 enquiries!
+Between April 2012 and September 2013, at least 153 children were placed with adoptive or permanent foster families through Be My Parent.
+80 were placed on their own, and 73 as part of groups of siblings.

 Download the information pack on adoption and fostering.

 If you would like us to send you an information pack and an introductory copy of the Be My Parent newspaper in the post, at a cost of £7.50, you will first need to register with us.
 Once registered and logged in, you can purchase a pack.
 Alternatively, please contact us.